To get started, select any of the below articles. Have questions about Demand Generation and how Drift can help? Let’s Chat.

 Pretty much every company with a website uses Google Analytics.
 Leverage Google’s tools to understand your site visitors’ online behavior, set conversion goals and monitor your progress.
 Keep your top-performing content and most valuable traffic sources top of mind whenever you’re planning new campaigns.

 Use a conversational marketing platform to generate more qualified leads, speed up the sales cycle and make buying a lot faster for your customers.
-Incorporate conversations into your website by setting up a chatbot on specific pages and by trying out Conversational Landing Pages.
+Incorporate conversations into your website by setting up a chatbot on specific pages.

 Testing different tactics and any changes you make to your website is a key part of demand generation.
 Tools you might already be using like Google Optimize or Optimizely allow you to run A/B tests on your landing pages and email campaigns.
 Other A/B testing tools include Google Content Experiments, A/B Tasty and User Testing–which allows you to get feedback on your website, product or service from a test audience.